-- Many new cancer diagnostic and treatment methods have entered the European market in recent years and many more are set to follow in the coming years - About 1 in 5 European-approved drugs is placed in the so-called lock in the Netherlands for market access.
+- Many new cancer diagnostic and treatment methods have entered the European market in recent years and many more are set to follow in the coming years 81 - About 1 in 5 European-approved drugs is placed in the so-called lock in the Netherlands for market access.
 The majority involve oncology drugs 82-84 - Following approval of innovative cancer treatments on the European market, they are reimbursed in the Netherlands after 234 days on average.
 However, a big difference can be seen between treatments.
-The timeframe can also go up to around 700 days - A systematic review of authorisation of new oncology treatment methods by the European Medicines Agency on the European market found that for 39 of 68 (57%) methods, there was no evidence of improved survival or quality at the time of authorisation of life.
-At least 3.3 years after market authorisation, this evidence was still not there for 33 out of 39 methods
+The timeframe can also go up to around 700 days 85 - A systematic review of authorisation of new oncology treatment methods by the European Medicines Agency on the European market found that for 39 of 68 (57%) methods, there was no evidence of improved survival or quality at the time of authorisation of life.
+At least 3.3 years after market authorisation, this evidence was still not there for 33 out of 39 methods 86

 Compared to other European countries, it takes a relatively long time in the Netherlands for innovative and effective diagnostic and treatment methods to become widely accessible to people with cancer.
-Not all innovative treatment methods that are admitted to the European market and reimbursed in the Netherlands actually prove effective.
-The long time to market and lack of effectiveness can lead to negative effects for people with cancer, such as lower survival rates and/or lower quality of life.
+85 Not all innovative treatment methods that are admitted to the European market and reimbursed in the Netherlands actually prove effective.
+86 The long time to market and lack of effectiveness can lead to negative effects for people with cancer, such as lower survival rates and/or lower quality of life.
 It is therefore important that new diagnostic and treatment methods become available and effective as soon as possible.

 European countries have different evidence requirements for authorisation of new diagnostic or treatment methods.
 Also, the criteria countries use for the cost-effectiveness of these methods are unclear and ambiguous.
-Market access may take longer as a result
+Market access may take longer as a result 85

-- Determining reimbursements for new diagnostic and treatment methods in the Netherlands can be a lengthy process - After national approval on reimbursement, each hospital still makes its own arrangements on this with insurers.
-These negotiations also take time
+- Determining reimbursements for new diagnostic and treatment methods in the Netherlands can be a lengthy process, partly due to the lack of a national overview of new (expected) medical technologies and their expected added value 154 - After national approval on reimbursement, each hospital still makes its own arrangements on this with insurers.
+These negotiations also take time 85 - Due to the lack of good data infrastructure and a lack of funding for research, there is often insufficient insight into data on (cost) effectiveness and appropriate use in practice of (expensive) oncological drugs and diagnostics 154